-Objective or Policy Context of Proposed Development RPO 5.4 - Encourage the prioritisation of Site- Specific Conservation The site-specific conservation objectives for Lough Corrib SAC and Lough Corrib SPA were comprehensively reviewed in undertaking this assessment.
+Objective or Policy Context of Proposed Development RPO 5.4 - Encourage the prioritisation of Site- Specific Conservation Objectives (SSCO) for all sites of Conservation Value, designated in EU Directive (i.e. SACs, SPAs) to integrate with the development objectives of this Strategy.
+The site-specific conservation objectives for Lough Corrib SAC and Lough Corrib SPA were comprehensively reviewed in undertaking this assessment.
+The surveys undertaken in the preparation of this application, the design of the development and the proposed mitigations in place, demonstrate that the proposed project will not adversely affect the Qualifying Interests/Special Conservation Interests associated with Lough Corrib SAC or Lough Corrib SPA.